-In 1992, the University of Charleston, now called The Graduate School of the College of Charleston, was founded as the graduate program for the College.
-The Graduate School now offers 19 degree and nine certificate programs, and coordinates support for the College's many nationally recognized faculty research programs.
+In 1992, the University of Charleston, S.C., often referred to as The Graduate School, was founded as the home for graduate programs for the College.
+The University of Charleston, S.C., now offers 19 degree and nine certificate programs, and coordinates support for the College's many nationally recognized faculty research programs.

-Under the leadership of President Lee Higdon (2001-2006), the College embarked on an ambitious, multi-year plan designed to enhance the overall student experience, increase the faculty and student support staff, and upgrade and expand facilities.
+Under the leadership of President Lee Higdon (2001–2006), the College embarked on an ambitious plan designed to enhance the overall student experience, increase the faculty and student support staff, and upgrade and expand facilities.
 The College renovated many historic structures and opened several new buildings, including two new residence halls, the Beatty Center (School of Business), the Marlene and Nathan Addlestone Library and new facilities for the School of Education, Health, and Human Performance.
 Most recently, the College opened the TD Arena, the Marion and Wayland H. Cato Jr. Center for the Arts, and the School of Sciences and Mathematics Building.
-Plans are being developed for a new research and residence facility at the Grice Marine Laboratory and the first phase of construction at the Dixie Plantation site.

 During P. George Benson’s presidency (2007-2014), the College continued to elevate its national profile through academic and athletic achievements, winning top scholastic honors and national championships.
 In 2013, the College joined the Colonial Athletic Association, expanding its footprint within the Eastern Seaboard.